-Before using this information and the product it supports, be sure to read the general information under "Notices" on page 169.
+Before using this information and the product it supports, be sure to read the general information under "Notices" on page 137.

-This edition applies to Version 3 Release 1 of CICS Transaction Server for z/OS, program number 5655-M15, and to all subsequent versions, releases, and modifications until otherwise indicated in new editions.
-Make sure you are using the correct edition for the level of the product.
+This edition applies to Version 3 Release 2 of CICS Transaction Server for z/OS, program number 5655-M15, and to all subsequent versions, releases, and modifications until otherwise indicated in new editions.